H20: 2 Parts Heart, 1 Part Obsession

-It is inspiring, and almost exhausting, watching Albert McMillan swim his laps at the Wabash County YMCA.
+It is inspiring, and almost exhausting, watching Albert McMillan swim his laps at the Wabash County YMCA with his swimming prosthesis.
 However, his passion for the pool was something he acquired after a life-changing and nearly life-ending car accident back in 2009.

 While traveling home back on August 24, 2009, a vehicle (who was driven by an individual who was texting while driving), crossed the centerline and hit Albert head on, trapping him inside the car for nearly 45 minutes.
 15 surgeries and 91 units of blood later, McMillan’s left leg was amputated above the knee.